 Causes of Trigger Finger

 Trigger fingers can be caused by various underlying issues.
-Some cases of trigger finger relate to other underlying medical conditions.
+Some cases of trigger fingers relate to other underlying medical conditions.
 Others, however, are the result of environmental factors, meaning how someone uses their hands.
-Below are a few common causes of trigger fingers.
+Below are a few common cause of trigger finger

 Arthritis